 The scenario presented in this report is not a USDA forecast about the future.
-Instead, it is a conditional, long-run scenario about what would be expected to happen under a continuation of the 1996 Farm Act and specific assumptions about external conditions.
-The baseline includes short-term projections from the October 2001 World Agricultural Supply and Demand Estimates report.
-Trade projections in this report for 2002/03 incorporate long-term assumptions concerning weather, foreign trend yields, and foreign use and do not reflect short-term conditions that may affect trade that year.
-The baseline assumes no accession to the World Trade Organization by China or Taiwan.
-Also, effects of the recent currency devaluation in Argentina are not included.
+Instead, it is a conditional, long-run scenario about what would be expected to happen under a continuation of the 2002 Farm Act and specific assumptions about external conditions.
+The baseline includes short-term projections from the November 2002 World Agricultural Supply and Demand Estimates report.
+Trade projections in this report for 2003/04 incorporate long-term assumptions concerning weather, foreign trend yields, and foreign use and do not reflect short-term conditions that may affect trade that year.